 Where To Stay in Dublin, Ireland

-Two of the highly-rated Dublin hotels are Leonardo Dublin Christchurch and Temple Bar Inn.
+Two highly-rated Dublin hotels are Leonardo Dublin Christchurch and Temple Bar Inn.
 Budget travelers can search for Dublin Hostels – like Garden Lane Backpackers.
 Finding a vacation rental through Airbnb is another option on your vacation to Ireland.

 Getting To Dublin, Ireland

 Dublin can be reached by plane, train, bus, or ferry.
 Our preferred method of getting anywhere is by flying, we are JetSetting Fools, after all!
-When we do need to purchase cheap plane tickets, we start our search for the best deals on airline fares on Skyscanner.

 Flying to Dublin from the US is easy, with direct flights from DC, Philadelphia, Boston, NYC, Chicago, and SFO.
 Additionally, DUB is well-connected with all major European hubs like London, Frankfurt, Paris, Madrid, Lisbon and Amsterdam!